 Looper pedals operate on a simple idea – you record what you’re playing and then, by kicking the pedal, you play the recorded music.
 It might sound easy, but looper pedals are quite difficult to play well.
 If you get your timing off, it could turn into an absolute mess!

 Once the line of music is played back, you can then overdub it with new passages on top of the original line, allowing you to add to the soundscape.
 Most loop pedals also allow musicians to change the tempo and direction of the looped music, allowing limitless possibilities when it comes to creating rhythms to perform to.

 After outgrowing the Boss RC-20 XL, Sheeran replaced it with the ‘Chewie Monsta Looper.’
-This is a custom-built piece of equipment that was created by his guitar tech. it controls a different loop pedal offstage – the Roland FC-300 Midi Foot Controller, which his guitar tech controls in case of any mishaps on-stage.
+This is a custom-built piece of equipment that was created by his guitar tech that controls a different loop pedal offstage – the Roland FC-300 midi foot controller, which his guitar tech controls in case of any mishaps on-stage.

 The Chewie Monsta has 4 tracks that Sheeran can use to record on.
-While he could use the Roland FC-300 just as effectively, the Chewie Monsta is his preference because he is more comfortable with its custom pedal layout, and it better allows him to see how he is using his loops.
+While he could use the Roland FC-300 just as effectively along with some DAW software on a laptop, the Chewie Monsta is his preference because he is more comfortable with its custom pedal layout, and it better allows him to see how he is using his loops.